dbursztynowski/5g-taskforce/looptest/README.md

 ## 2.3 Retrieve the number of UE sessions set up in the network

 The number of active sessions registered in the AMF function is read.
 Prometheus scrapes this metric from the AMF target every 15 seconds.
 We read it by querying Prometheus.
+Below, several examples of reading metric value are given.
+They can be adapted to implement more complex control loops, e.g., in bash or Python.

 ### Using a browser
 ```
 http://10.254.186.64:9090/api/v1/query?query=amf_session{service="open5gs-amf-metrics",namespace="default"}`
 ```

-### Curl on Linux
+### Using curl on Linux

-- command line (here, Open5GS runs in default namespace)
+- directly from command line (here, Open5GS runs in default namespace)
 ```
 curl 10.254.186.64:9090/api/v1/query -G -d 'query=amf_session{service="open5gs-amf-metrics",namespace="default"}' | jq
 ```

-- bash script (here, NAMESPACE is the namespace of Open5GS; PROMETHEUS_ADDR is a reachable address of Prometheus)
+- embedded in a bash script (here, NAMESPACE is the namespace of Open5GS; PROMETHEUS_ADDR is a reachable address of Prometheus)
 ```
 # read the value of metric amf_sessions from Prometheus;
 query="query=amf_session{service=\"open5gs-amf-metrics\",namespace=\"$NAMESPACE\"}"